osmlab/osm-auth/README.md

 3. Click 'OAuth 2 applications'
 4. At the bottom, 'Register new application'
 5. Fill in the form (keeping the _Confidential application?_ checkbox unchecked) & submit
-6. Copy & Paste the client ID, secret, redirect URI and scope(s) into the osmAuth config object as below
+6. Copy & Paste the client ID, redirect URI, and scope(s) into the osmAuth config object as below

 👉 Important:
 - The "Redirect URIs" are URIs that OSM is allowed to redirect the user back to.
 You can supply multiple Redirect URIs separated by spaces, and change them later.